AmazeeLabs/silverback-mono/docs/development/debugging.md

       6. Click OK to close `Advanced TCP/IP` Settings.
       7. Click OK to close the `Internet Protocol (TCP/IP)` Properties.
       8. Click OK to close the connection properties.
-3. Follow the instructions above under [Debugging PHP or Twig files](#debugging-php-or-twig-files).
+3. Follow the instructions above: [Debugging PHP or Twig files](#debugging-php-or-twig-files).